OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 If more than one on send add-in is installed, the add-ins will run in the order in which they were installed.
 If the first add-in allows sending, the second add-in can change something that would make the first one block sending.
 If all installed add-ins allow sending, the first add-ins to be installed do not run again.

 For example, Add-in1 and Add-in2 both use the on send feature.
-Add-in1 is installed first, and Add-in2 installed second.
+Add-in1 is installed first, and Add-in2 is installed second.
 Add-in1 verifies that the word Fabrikam appears in the message as a condition for the add-in to allow send.
 However, Add-in2 removes any occurrences of the word Fabrikam.
 The message will send with all instances of Fabrikam removed.

 ## Deploying Outlook add-ins that use on send

 We recommend that administrators deploy Outlook add-ins that use the on send feature.
 Administrators have to ensure that the on send add-in:

-- Is always present any time a compose item is opened (for email: new, reply, or forward).
+- Is always present any time a compose item is opened (for email, new, reply, or forward).
 - Can't be closed or disabled by the user.

 ## Installing Outlook add-ins that use on send